iceamdeveloper/iceam/wp-content/plugins/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.2.6 =
+ * Fix issue with Tags type oon PHp 8.0+

+= 1.2.5 =
+ * Updated compatibility with BP Profile Search plugin for Country field type.
+Props @dontdream
+ * *Upgrade note*:- If you are using Country field with BP profile search, Please verify that the interface works.

 = 1.2.4 =
  * Added filter 'bpxcftr_enable_tag_removal_on_view_profile' to allow enabling/disabling the tag removal from profile view.